© Mark Keane

 In the company of strangers and those who knew him, Larry looked away or at the ground.
 He avoided mirrors.
 By the time he no longer needed his father's consent, he could not face the thought of an operation.
 The prospect of going under the knife was too frightening.
 Worse still was the ordeal of exposing his deformity to close examination.
 Not knowing what to do, he put off making a decision.

 Larry found work as a guard in an art gallery on Dublin’s north-side.
 The collection included two Picasso drawings, lesser Giger surrealism and some German decadents.
 His first day on the job, Larry braced himself in anticipation of the staring eyes.
 He need not have worried.
 Nobody looks at a guard in a uniform whether in a museum, a shopping mall or an airport.
 The natural inclination is to look away.

 The experience of being an anonymous gallery guard was alienating.
-Every day, the gallery goers walked past him without a second look.
+Every day, the gallery goers walked past him without a second look, as if he wasn’t there.
 Larry was drawn more and more to the artworks and the Montauti piece in particular.
 He barely paid attention to his duties, such as they were.
 One morning, he woke up believing he was an exhibit.